EmilieTrouillard/ComputationalTools/README.md

-# ComputationalTools
+# WIKILNKS

-Computational Tools for Data Science - Project
+DTU - 02807 Computational Tools for Data Science - Project

 Wikilinks is a system that lets anyone find the shortest path between two wikipedia articles, only using links